mrwadams/takedown-gpt/README.md

 2. Search the web with DuckDuckGo to find the appropriate email address for takedown requests for that domain registrar
 3. Draft a takedown request email to the hosting provider citing the reason for the takedown request

+The application now relies on the OpenAI Python SDK v1 and supports the latest chat models.

 Created by [Matt Adams](https://www.linkedin.com/in/matthewrwadams/).

 ![TakedownGPT App Screenshot](screenshot.jpg)